HenrygShen/PacmanGame/README.md

 In case of compilation error or other errors when using command line, use the folder named "Pacman-pc_eclipse" and set that as the working directory when
 opening Eclipse.

+Compile instructions - 1) Make sure to refresh the project, so that assets and bg will be loaded - IMPORTANT
-Compile instructions - 1) Make sure that the javafx user library in the project build path is using the jfxwst.jar from this Java runtime environment version - "jre1.8.0_144"
+					   2) Make sure that the javafx user library in the project build path is using the jfxwst.jar from this Java runtime environment version - "jre1.8.0_144"